Is Mercari Legit? Safety Review and Scam Prevention (2026)

 For items priced under $100, Mercari’s combination of held payments, prepaid shipping labels, and 3-day Buyer Protection is the best deal on the peer-to-peer side.
 For items between $100 and $200 it’s a coin flip.
 For items over $200, eBay’s 30-day Money Back Guarantee is the safer bet once you account for fees.

-We’ll keep using Mercari for clothing, books, kitchen gear, and headphones under $100.
-For laptops, gaming consoles, and luxury items, we stick with eBay, verified Poshmark luxury listings, or Apple Refurbished depending on category.
+Mercari is a strong pick for clothing, books, kitchen gear, and headphones under $100.
+For laptops, gaming consoles, and luxury items, eBay, verified Poshmark luxury listings, or Apple Refurbished are the safer routes depending on category.

 #Bottom Line

 Mercari is legit, and Buyer Protection works when you stay inside the 3-day window and do everything through the app.
-For sub-$100 clothing, books, and household items, we trust it more than Facebook Marketplace and recommend it confidently.
+For sub-$100 clothing, books, and household items, it’s a safer bet than Facebook Marketplace.
 For anything over $200, switch to eBay because the 30-day Money Back Guarantee gives you four times the runway to catch hidden defects, and that runway separates a recoverable mistake from a $300 lesson.

 #Frequently Asked Questions